-There are the types of evidence your solicitor must prove for a medical negligence claim to succeed.
-These are called The Four Ds.
+The Four Ds are the types of evidence your solicitor must prove for a medical negligence claim to succeed.
+We outline what they are and what they mean below.

 Your solicitor must demonstrate that a patient to medical professional or patient to healthcare provider relationship existed.
 Establishing this fact confirms that they owed a duty of care to look after you for the duration of your treatment.

 If you've been harmed by their action or inaction, then they have breached that duty and can be liable as a result.
 Evidence of duty can be as simple as medical records that confirm the professional or provider was treating you.